 Continuously swim between the flags

 It’s always exciting to travel and come face to face with nature, but not as exciting to come face to face with sharks underwater, right?
 So you should always check out for the flags since they indicate how safe an area is for swimming.
 Remember to always swim between the flags to prevent any kinds of water hazards.
 Also, don’t go for a swim alone, adventures are great, but safety always comes first!

 Call 000 in an emergency

 Every country has its own helpline number, and in Australia, it’s triple zero (000).
 You should call 000 only if you need urgent help.
 Your call will be redirected to the police, ambulance or fire depending on the nature of your emergency.

 Rentals are listed in AUD per week, not month

 You might be used to paying rentals on a monthly basis in your hometown, but that’s not the case in Australia.
-Don’t get confused regarding the rental prices since they are listed in Australian dollars per week and not for a monthly basis.
+Don’t get confused regarding the rental prices since they are listed in Australian dollars per week and not on a monthly basis.
 That being said, it's understandable that many people find it very expensive to rent in Australia and you might also need to pay an advance and a security deposit before moving into the place.

 Learn the Slangs

-Learning the Australian slang words will help you heaps when communicating with Australians.
-Aussies tend to abbreviate every word and it has become an iconic way of speaking.
-A cup of tea becomes ‘cuppa’, a barbecue is a ‘barbie’, afternoon becomes ‘arvo’, ‘Lappy’ is a laptop, ‘Maccas’ is McDonald’s and by now you must have gotten the idea of how this works.
+Learning Australian slang words will help you heaps when communicating with Australians.
+Aussies tend to abbreviate every word, and it has become an iconic way of speaking.
+A cup of tea becomes ‘cuppa’, a barbecue is a ‘Barbie’, afternoon becomes ‘arvo’, ‘Lappy’ is a laptop, ‘Maccas’ is McDonald’s .
+We hope, by now you must have got the idea of how this works.

 It’s a land with unique laws, culture and values, so get ready for an experience of a lifetime!
 And if you happen to join a ‘Barbie’, which is a barbeque in Australia, never turn up to the party empty-handed.